Liamzhangg/RoamAble/README.md

-# NewHacks 2025 Project
+# RoamAble | NewHacks 2025 Project

-Kick off for our 24-hour NewHacks 2025 build.
-This repository is structured to let the team ship fast: a dedicated `front_end` workspace for the UI and a `back_end` workspace for services and APIs.
+Kick off for our first hackathon: NewHacks 2025 held at the University of Toronto.

 ## Quick Start